Sydney Opera House Opening

 Excerpt from George Browne's home movie of the opening of the Sydney Opera House (1973).
 NFSA title: 307534.

-Explore the new Sydney Opera House curated collection to discover memorable performances and watch some of the building's famous friends pay a visit, including Oprah Winfrey, Jackie Chan and Pope John Paul II.
+Explore the Sydney Opera House curated collection to discover memorable performances and watch some of the building's famous friends pay a visit, including Oprah Winfrey, Jackie Chan and Pope John Paul II.